-- In the Developer tool, open the mapping.

-- 2. Select the Data Viewer view.

-- Select Show Execution Plan.

-The Data Viewer view shows the details for the execution plan.
+- 1. In the Developer tool, open the mapping. - Right-click the editor and select Show Execution Plan. - The Show Execution Plan dialog box opens. - 3.
+Select the mapping configuration and select OK. - The Developer tool shows the details for the execution plan.